goethe-tcs/tcs.uni-frankfurt.de/content/complexity/_index.md

 - **R: Revision Needed.** The solution contains at least one significant logical error or gap and requires revision.
 An R may also be given for write-ups that do not expend sufficient effort to produce a good-looking write-up.
 <!-- - **N: Not assessable.** It is not possible to assess this submission.
 For example, large portions of the solution are missing; or the solution is for a significantly altered version of the problem; or the student has submitted solutions to more than one problem; or the submission is excessively cluttered, messy, or difficult to read. -->

-All other activities, such as tests and presentations, are evaluated as follows:
+All other activities, such as mini-exams and presentations, are evaluated as follows:

 - **S: Satisfactory.** The student has demonstrated a satisfactory understanding of the material.
 - **U: Unsatisfactory.** The student has not demonstrated a satisfactory understanding of the material.